-If so many business people right now are investing their time in hosting webinars, there has to be something to it.
+If so many business people right now are investing their time in hosting webinars that convert, there has to be something to it and in webinar conversion rates.
 CEOs and managers don’t have the leisure of spending time on things that don’t bring them profit.
-So why is creating webinars a top priority?
+So why is creating webinars that convert a top priority?

-Of course, it’s crucial to have the equipment to run your webinar.
+Of course, it’s crucial to have the equipment to run webinars that convert and to make webinar conversion rate satisfying.
 You need to have a computer with a video camera and a microphone, but we assume that if you’re reading this article then you already have a digital device to work on.
 Actually, even a smartphone can handle streaming a webinar, although the quality might be poorer.
 It’s surely a better experience to watch a streaming video with the best equipment, but an average laptop would also do the job.
 You can invest in external IT gadgets - a camera or a microphone - but they’re not must-haves in the beginning.

 So, what exactly is essential for making webinars that convert?
-Here’s a list of 7 things to take into account when planning a live stream if you want to have skyrocketing results.
+Here’s a list of 7 things to take into account when planning a live stream if you want to have excellent webinar conversion rate and skyrocketing results.

 #1 Solve a problem

 Users expect a webinar to broaden their knowledge in a particular field and dispel some doubts.
 When planning a live video, keep in mind that you should make it useful.
 Create a webinar that convert around gripping content and interesting business insights that might not be common knowledge.

 Provide your participants with an extraordinary experience.
 Decide whether your webinar would be a masterclass concerning an interesting topic that refers to your work, a Q&A session, or an “X-step” guide to leveraging their business.